- Online Course Development

 Instructional Design Model

-Faculty member is paired with an Instructional Designer (ID) and a media specialist.
-During the initial meeting, the design team listens carefully to the faculty member to determine what she/he thinks about the teaching and learning process.
+The development of an online course begins with a kickoff meeting where the faculty member is paired with an Instructional Designer.
+During this meeting, the Design Team listens carefully to the faculty member to determine what she/he thinks about the teaching and learning process.
 The team also assesses faculty’s experience with teaching online, and listens to ideas about content, activities, and preferred strategies for assessment.

 - Select and Develop Instructional Materials